BrandonPotter/GoogleAuthenticator/README.md

 ### 3.1.0

+- Removed .NET 5 and added .NET 7 to test frameworks
+- Updated dependencies for test runs
+- Support ValidateTwoFactorPIN with iterationOffset as parameter

 ### 3.0.0

 - Removed support for legacy .Net Framework.
 Lowest supported versions are now netstandard2.0 and .Net 4.6.2.